For the average person who wants to lose weight

 On the other hand, every time you eat, you start a metabolic process which tells your brain to continue to eat until satiation.
 This means that you might find yourself having difficulties in stopping from eating.

-You have to find your own balance depending on how you feel in each case, and likely a middle-ground approach is best.
-In any case, a consistent breakfast makes a good starting point.
+You have to find your own balance depending on how you feel, and likely a middle-ground approach is best.

-Also, don't create a habit of eating without restraints (or treating yourself royally) in the weekends.
+Also, don't create a habit of eating without restraints in the weekends.
 Eat about the same amount of calories every day.
 It's better to eat a small treat every day than a lot of them once a week.

 I feel the need to eat a lot as if my body is looking for a specific type of food, but I don't know which.
 Why is this?